-- Goal 3 - Drive economic growth and high-tech jobs in the UK; and
+Goal 3 - Drive economic growth and high-tech jobs in the UK

-Nuclear fusion, the process that powers the Sun, can play a big part in our carbon-free energy future.
+Fusion, the process that powers the Sun, can play a big part in our low-carbon energy future.
 UKAEA manages the UK fusion programme.
-Our scientists and engineers are working with partners around the globe to develop fusion as a new source of clean energy for tomorrow’s power stations.
+Our scientists and engineers are working with partners around the globe to develop fusion as a new source of sustainable energy for tomorrow’s power stations.
 UKAEA’s research can be accessed at the UKAEA Scientific Publications site.

 UKAEA has hosted the JET (Joint European Torus) facility at Culham since its design started in 1973.
 First operation was in 1983 and since then it has set world records for fusion performance.
 UKAEA operates JET under a contract with the European Commission, with the science programme managed by the EUROfusion consortium.
 The MAST Upgrade facility, also based at Culham, is leading the world in research into compact fusion devices.

 New facilities linked to our fusion research are now operational at Culham and at a fusion technology centre near Rotherham, South Yorkshire.

 Materials Research Facility (MRF), is a new UK facility for micro-characterisation of materials now open to university and industry users.
-It is part of the National Nuclear Users Facility (NNUF) initiative.
+It is part of the National Nuclear User Facility initiative.